How can you be an original artist if you can’t envision what you’re trying to create?

-I have always been a very creative person.
-I have been drawing, painting and playing instruments since I was 10.
-For as long as I can remember, the arts has always been my passion.
+Before I share some of these techniques, some background; I have always been a very creative person.
+I’ve been drawing, painting and playing instruments since I was 10 years old.
+For as long as I can remember, the arts have always been my passion.

-This all changed about 3 months ago, when I decided I wanted to start drawing again after having a burst of inspiration.
-I knew I struggled with originality and mental blindness but decided to try to work on mastering different techniques for improving my craft.
+This all changed about three months ago when I decided to start drawing again after a burst of inspiration.
+I knew I struggled with originality and mental blindness but decided to try to work on mastering a different set of techniques for improving my craft.

 1. Start with a Single Object